-Last year the Chinese government insisted that all the Nepal – Tibet overland vehicles be scrapped and only new Chinese vehicles could be used.
-This has led to an increase in Tibet tour costs.
+In 2016 the Chinese government insisted that all the Nepal – Tibet overland vehicles be scrapped and only new Chinese vehicles could be used.
+A part of the whole, “China takes over this tour sector plan”.
+This has led to an increase in Tibet tour costs from Nepal.

-Purchasing online tours range from ridiculous to obscene in terms of cost.
-The lowest cost I was quoted for a walk-in Nepal-Tibet 7 night 8 day overland group tour was USD $670.
+Purchasing online tours range from the ridiculous to outright obscene in terms of cost.
+The lowest cost I was quoted for a walk-in Nepal-Tibet 7 night 8 day overland group tour was USD $825.
 The highest was USD$5,000.

 There are now only 3 official tour operators in Kathmandu.
-I list them in my Kathmandu Valley Guidebook.
+I list them in my Kathmandu Valley Guidebook and my Nepal guidebook.
 Including contact information.
 Please don’t email me for the information.
-Just buy the book :)
+Just buy one of the books :)